gitnacho/docs/docs/start/general-requirements.md

 | iOS Development    | -                              | iOS applications cannot be developed on a Windows system
 | Android Development| Android 6.0 SDK (API level 23) | The minimum requirements is Android 4.2 SDK (API level 17)

-> **TIP:** To develop iOS applications on a Windows system or bypass the need to configure your environment for local Android development, you can use the cloud build service available in [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick).
+> **Tip**: To develop iOS applications on a Windows system or bypass the need to configure your environment for local Android development, you can use the cloud build service available in [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick).

 You should follow the steps outlined in the [Command-Line Interface Setup]({% slug quick-start %}) article for instructions on how to install NodeJS, the NativeScript CLI and then, execute the setup scripts to automatically install any additionally required software components and configure your environment for local development.

 People who prefer to install and configure their environment manually should follow the [Advanced Setup for Windows guide]({% slug windows %}).